javalin/javalin-ssl/.github/README.md

 - HTTP/3 is **not** yet supported because of some issues with Jetty's implementation.
 - If Jetty responds with an `HTTP ERROR 400 Invalid SNI`, you can disable SNI verification by setting `sniHostCheck = false`.
+- Minimizing your jar can lead to issues, [more info](https://github.com/javalin/javalin-ssl/issues/59).

 ## Depends on